AI & Automation

 For SEO content

 Template: You are an SEO content specialist.
-Write a 1200-word blog post about [topic] for [target audience].
+Write a blog post of 1,200 words about [topic] for [target audience].

 • Primary keyword: [main keyword]